lamdu/presentation-live-2018/README.md

 Many programmers love the REPL (aka Interactive Shell, Notebook, Playgrounds).
 It provides useful feedback, validation, and actual results.

-But the REPL somewhat loses its efficacy when writing larger programs, to the point that many "serious" programming languages such Java and C++ didn't even bother creating one.
+But the REPL somewhat loses its efficacy when writing larger programs, to the point that many "serious" programming languages such Java, Rust, and C++ didn't even bother creating one.

 How exactly does the REPL become less effective for large programs?
 Let's illustrate this with an example.